-- Provide assistance in the form of personnel (military or National Wildfire Coordinating Group (NWCG)-certified DoD civilian fire fighters), equipment, aircraft, supplies, and/or fire protection services on a reimbursable basis when a request for assistance complies with the requirements of this Agreement and DoD is able to provide the requested resources. - 2.
-Provide Modular Airborne Firefighting System (MAFFS)-capable aircraft, MAFFS-trained aircrews and appropriate support personnel to conduct aerial dispersal of fire retardant for fire suppression on a reimbursable basis when requests for this type of assistance comply with the requirements of this Agreement and DoD is able to provide the requested support.
-The USDA, Forest Service (USDA, FS) owns and will provide MAFFS units for deployment on DoD MAFFS-capable aircraft. - 3.
-Provide rotary -wing aircraft, NIFC-Trained aircrews, and support personnel capable of conducting external load, water bucket operations on a reimbursable basis when requests for this type of assistance comply with the requirements of this Agreement and DoD is able to provide the requested support.
+- Provide assistance in the form of personnel (military or certified DoD civilian firefighters meeting standards set forth in the National Wildfire Coordinating Group (NWCG) publication PMS 310-1), equipment, aircraft, supplies, and/or fire protection services on a reimbursable basis when a request for assistance complies with the requirements of this Agreement and DoD is able to provide the requested resources. - 2.
+Provide MAFFS-capable aircraft, MAFFS-trained aircrews, and appropriate support personnel to conduct aerial dispersal of fire retardant for fire suppression on a reimbursable basis when requests for this type of assistance comply with the requirements of this Agreement and DoD is able to provide the requested support.
+The Forest Service owns and will provide MAFFS units for deployment on DoD MAFFS-capable aircraft. - 3.
+Provide rotary-wing aircraft, NMAC-trained aircrews, and support personnel capable of conducting external load, water bucket operations on a reimbursable basis when requests for this type of assistance comply with the requirements of this Agreement and DoD is able to provide the requested support. - 4.
+Provide Incident Awareness and Assessment (IAA) assets and support personnel capable of conducting IAA on a reimbursable basis when requests for this type of assistance comply with the requirements of this Agreement and DoD is able to provide the requested support. - 5.
+Ensure servicing DoD Components provide the Forest Service with an obligation estimate for DoD resources at the time of request, including updates as needed.
+DoD will coordinate closely with the Forest Service and the Defense Finance and Accounting Service (DFAS) (as prescribed by DoD FMR, Volume 11A, Chapter 3) to ensure appropriate billing procedures are followed.
+DoD will also provide a single point of contact within each DoD Component. - 6.
+Provide the Forest Service invoices from each DoD Component for goods and services using a Standard Form (SF) 1080 billing document. - a.
+Submit invoices to: USDA Forest Service, Financial Manager, 3833 South Development Avenue, Boise, Idaho, 83705. - b.
+Invoicing for actual expenditures for reimbursements (performance of work or services, payments to contractors, or delivery from inventory) will begin within sixty (60) calendar days after the month in which performance occurred.
+Final billing invoices will be submitted within ninety (90) calendar days of the termination of the supported event.